Run tool window

 Scroll to the end

-Click this button to navigate to the bottom of the stack trace and have the cursor jump to the corresponding location in the code.
+Click this button to navigate to the bottom of the stack trace and have the caret jump to the corresponding location in the code.

 Click this button to send the console text to the default printer.